Affordable Housing with Built-In Margin, Real Property Exit & Downside Protection

 Real estate operator focused on affordable housing through disciplined execution and strong unit economics.
 Built 6+ fourplexes and completed 100+ residential flips, delivering projects from acquisition to exit.

-With a background as a master electrician and U.S. Coast Guard veteran, Robert brings technical expertise, discipline, and a mission-driven approach.
+With a background as a Electrical Contractor and U.S. Coast Guard veteran, Robert brings technical expertise, discipline, and a mission-driven approach.
 His experience spans land sourcing, entitlement, construction oversight, and debt and equity financing.

-His strategy is to acquire underutilized land and place HUD-approved manufactured housing on permanent foundations — creating financeable, entry-level homes with built-in equity at delivery.
+His strategy is to acquire underutilized land and place townhomes on permanent foundations on permanent foundations — creating financeable, entry-level townhomes with built-in equity at delivery.

 Robert operates in Washington and Oregon, where supply constraints and affordability gaps drive demand.
 His focus is execution, risk control, and scalable housing solutions for investors and end buyers.